eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 ### What is Covered ?

-We currently support amd64 (_i.e._ standard Intel/AMD cpus) for both the 'focal' 20.04 LTS and 'jammy' 22.04 LTS releases.
+We generally support amd64 (_i.e._ standard Intel/AMD cpus) for the Ubuntu LTS release and the predecessor release.
+We use 'r-release' just like CRAN.
+So currently the 'focal' 20.04 LTS and 'jammy' 22.04 LTS releases are fully supported.

 Support for other cpu architectures is certainly possible but somewhat unlikely due to a lack of (additional hardware) resources and time.
 Support for other distributions is possible but unlikely right now (due to a lack of resources and time).
 We hope to cover Debian at some point.

-R 4.2.0 is used, and BioConductor 3.15 packages are provided as required by CRAN packages.
+Current versions are R 4.2.1, and BioConductor release 3.15 packages are provided when required by CRAN packages.

 ### What is Selected ?

 Everything :)

-We started from [cran-logs](https://cran-logs.rstudio.com/) by picking the _N_ most-downloaded packages, along with their dependencies from BioConductor.
+Initially, we started from [cran-logs](https://cran-logs.rstudio.com/) by picking the _N_ most-downloaded packages, along with their dependencies from BioConductor.
 (It should be noted that for example the first 100 packages already account for approximately half the total downloads: it is a very skewed distribution.)
 We iterated, and fairly soon arrived of full coverage of CRAN.

 So we now cover

-- *all CRAN packages* (modulo a handful of blacklisted ones) including all packages needing compilation
+- *all CRAN packages* (modulo at best handful of blacklisted ones) including all packages needing compilation
 - all BioConductor package that are implied by these (and build for us).

-This currently resuls in 19066 and 18921 binary packages from CRAN in "focal" and "jammy", respectively, and 207 and 215 BioConductor packages, respectively, from the 3.15 release.
+This currently resuls in 19504 and 19386 binary packages from CRAN in "focal" and "jammy", respectively, and 215 and 224 BioConductor packages, respectively, from the 3.15 release.

 The sole exception are two packages we cannot build (as we do not have the required commercial software it accessess) plus less than a handful of 'odd build' that fail.

 ### What is it Based On?

 For the CRAN binaries we either repackage RSPM builds (where available) or build natively.
 All selected BioConductor 3.15 packages are built natively.
 For all of these, full dependency resolution and integration with the system is a key feature.

 Everything is provided as `.deb` binary files with proper dependency resolution by using a proper `apt` repo which also has a signed Release file.

-### Usage
+### Usage and Setup

 (Note that you could use [this script `add_cranapt_focal.sh`](https://github.com/eddelbuettel/r2u/blob/master/inst/scripts/add_cranapt_focal.sh)